boyeln/crown/readme.md

 aristocracy systems, the yongest (newest) monarch (version) should always rule (be tagged as latest).

-## What do you need this library for?
+## What do I need this library for?

 Not all queens gives the throne away when a younger monarch comes along.
 Hence, a system to regularly inspect the queen of a kingdom and abdicates her if she's